Skip to content

 Use PScribo styling to highlight important information based on health checks:

-# Apply conditional formatting based on health check results
+Apply conditional formatting for health checks

 if ($ReportConfig.HealthCheck.Infrastructure.CPUUtilisation) {